Tensor Rank and Complexity: Complexity of Matrix Multiplication

-\end{defn} By the above discussion we already know that $\omega \leq 2.81$.
-Moreover, since one has to compute $n^2$ matrix entries, we have the trivial lower bound $2 \leq \omega$.
+By the above discussion we already know that $\omega \leq 2.81$.
+Moreover, since one has to compute $n^2$ matrix entries, it is easy to see that $2 \leq \omega$.
 It was a crucial observation by Strassen that $\omega$ is intimately related to the tensor rank of the following family of tensors.

-\begin{defn} Let $n\geq 1$ and let $\lbrace E_{i,j} \mid i,j=1,\ldots,n \rbrace$ be the standard basis of $\prC^{n \times n}$, i.e. the $(i,j)$ entry of $E_{i,j}$ is one and all other entries are zero.
+\begin{defn} Let $n\geq 1$ and let $\lbrace E_{i,j} \mid i,j=1,\ldots,n \rbrace$ be the standard basis of $\prC^{n \times n}$, i.e., the $(i,j)$ entry of $E_{i,j}$ is one and all other entries are zero.
 We define

 and call it the \textbf{tensor of matrix multiplication}. \end{defn}